edp8489/edp8489.github.io/_drafts/ti-bolts.md

 $$ P_{pre} = \frac{T}{Kd} $$

 where _d_ is the bolt major diameter and _K_ is a friction coefficient based on the thread condition.
-Common values of _K_ are 0.3 (black-oxide coated alloy steel); 0.15-0.2 (cadmium-plated, zinc-plated, "as-received" condition); and 0.12 (lubricated).
+Common values of _K_ are 0.12 (lubricated); 0.15-0.2 (cadmium-plated, zinc-plated, "as-received" condition); and 0.3 (black-oxide coated alloy steel).

-The maximum and minimum preload values are influenced by the torque range allowed on the assembly drawing and accuracy limits associated with the torque application method. (ref NASA-STD-5020, Eqs 3 & 4)
+The maximum and minimum preload values are influenced by the upper and lower bounds of the torque range allowed per engineering and uncertainty associated with the torque application method. (ref NASA-STD-5020, Eqs 3 & 4)

 $$ {(P_{pre})}_{max/min} = c_{max/min} (1 \pm \Gamma) (P_{pre})_{nom} $$